stuck?

 The body reflects the organisation of the nervous system in real time.
 Subtle shifts in breath, posture, and sensation reveal where patterns are holding.

-Learning to observe this somatic mirror allows change to move from abstract ideas into direct experience.
+Learning to observe this somatic mirror allows change to move from abstract to experience.

 Ashley S.